INSERM-U1141-Neurodiderot/multiomics_MDD/3_multiomics/Readme.md

 # Multi omics analyses
-Case-Control multi omics analysis for DNAm, mRNA and miRNA.
+We implemented a supervised multiomic integration framework designed to identify blood-derived molecular features that best discriminate MDD patients from healthy controls.
+Our framework was encapsulated in a Cross-Validation (CV) procedure.
+The code for this Case-Control multi omics analysis for DNAm, mRNA and miRNA is presented in several parts :

 ## 1 - Cross-validation